muhib349/muhib349/README.md

 - 👋 Hi, I’m Gazi Mohib
-- 👀 I’m interested in mobile apps development native android and flutter
+- 👀 I’m experienced in mobile apps development native android and flutter
-- 🌱 I’m currently learning android jetpack compose and flutter
-- 💞️ I’m looking to collaborate on flutter

 <!---
 muhib349/muhib349 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.